Idleness makes hours pass slowly and years swiftly. Activity makes the hours short and the years long.

 Seagrass sponges are inexpensive and available at any art store, that’s at least where I got them.
 Every sponge is slightly different, so will be textures created using these sponges.
 I cut my sponge in smaller parts, and used every time that part which seemed to be the most fitting.
 Sponge has to be made wet at first, and we should squeeze out all excess water before picking up the paint with it.

-Sponge works on wet paper well (wet in wet application), and we can paint nice distant backgrounds this way.
+Sponge works on wet paper well (wet in wet application), and we can create nice distant backgrounds this way.
 It creates thicker layers and attractive irregular shapes when applied on dry paper.
 It is possible to create the entire painting this way, and it looks especially great when we combine different techniques.

 Generally speaking, application of a sponge helps loosen up, and sponge is a good tool to vary paint application techniques.

-Small creek, we used sponge for background
+Forest creek, I used sponge for background.

 Layering quite a few colors with sponge is interesting: we never know how it will look at the end!
+Using just a few colors is beneficial with sponge painting.
+If you test them before and see that mix well without causing muddy look, just go ahead.

 Spring forest: watercolor painting using sponge, it is quite large, 18 x 24 inches

-Participating in art classes way to express yourself
+Participating in art classesway to express yourself

 What is the best way to never feel bored again?